Application Process - FAQs

 Does your program require passing USMLE step 2?

-UCSF now requires applicants to have passed both the clinical knowledge and clinical skills sections of Step 2 by February 15th in order to be ranked by our program.
+UCSF now requires applicants to have passed the Clinical Knowledge Step 2 by February 15 in order to be ranked by our program.

 Do you accept applications from international medical graduates (IMGs); also sometimes referred to as foreign medical graduates (FMGs)?